pbenkoe/discourse-audio-message/README.md

 # discourse-audio-message

-A discourse plugin that allows users to directly record and attach audio messages to their posts.
+A discourse plugin that allows users to directly record and attach audio messages to their posts from within the composer.
+In addition to a button (microphone) in the composer, the keyboard shortcut **Ctrl+r** also initiates the recording function.

 ## Usage